North Smithfield, Rhode Island

 North Smithfield is a town in Providence County, Rhode Island, United States, settled as a farming community in 1666 and incorporated into its present form in 1871.
-North Smithfield includes the historic villages of Forestdale, Primrose, Waterford, Branch Village, Union Village, Park Square, Cassidyland, Boutelleville and Slatersville.
+North Smithfield includes the historic villages of Forestdale, Primrose, Waterford, Branch Village, Union Village, Park Square, and Slatersville.
 The population was 12,588 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 24.7 sqmi, of which 24.0 sqmi is land and 0.7 sqmi (2.83%) is water.
 North Smithfield is in a New England upland region.
 The Branch River and Blackstone Rivers provided much of the power for the early mills in the town.
 The town consists mainly of temperate forests, with minor elevation changes.
 At 586 ft, Woonsocket Hill in North Smithfield is one of the highest points in Rhode Island.
 Residents can expect mild summers and harsh winters.